 Dr Hare is President of the British Sleep Society and Treasurer of the British Thoracic Society, sitting on their Board.
 She has authored the National Sleep Outpatient Pathway on behalf of NHS England and Getting It Right First Time (GIRFT).

 Dr Hare sees adult patients with respiratory disease and is a specialist in lung failure and the use of non-invasive ventilation (NIV).
 She also has a specialist interest in sleep disorders, including:

 She has developed a simulator-based training programme in NIV for clinicians, for which she was awarded a European Respiratory Society education grant.

-She has spoken nationally and internationally on the importance of training the multidisciplinary team in NIV, and has written a number of book chapters and articles on education and training in NIV.
+Dr Hare has spoken nationally and internationally on sleep medicine and the importance of training the multidisciplinary team in NIV, and has written a number of book chapters and articles on education and training in NIV.
 Her work has featured in the Independent, the Guardian, Vogue, Grazia, the Robb Report and Stylist, amongst others.